6 Tips to Create Shareworthy Interactive Content

 #5 Use Personal Pronouns to Address the User

 The most important aspect where interactive content scores over static content is its ability to provide a personalized experience for the user.
 As content consumers, we love it when a content piece speaks to us and addresses our concerns on a personal level.
 It should come as no surprise, then, that quizzes and calculators which generate more shares are written in an informal, personal tone.
 Use words like ‘you’, ‘me’ and ‘I’ in the quiz content to make it more shareworthy.
-In fact, according to a study, interactive content which uses more than 30 personal pronouns generates almost 6.5X more views than those with less than 30.
+In fact, according to a study, interactive content that uses more than 30 personal pronouns generates almost 6.5X more views than those with less than 30.

 Take a look at this example of how to create questions that speak directly to the user.